-The Financial Accounting Standards Board issued, then subsequently amended, Statement of Financial Accounting Standards ("SFAS") No. 133, Accounting for Derivative Instruments and Hedging Activities, which became effective for the Company on January 1, 2001.
+The Financial Accounting Standards Board issued, then subsequently amended, SFAS No. 133 which became effective for the Company on January 1, 2001.
 Under SFAS No. 133, as amended, all derivative instruments (including certain derivative instruments embedded in other contracts) are recognized in the balance sheet at their fair values and changes in fair value are recognized immediately in earnings.
 This impacts the items of revenue and expense we report on our equity-index business in three ways.

-First, we must mark to market the call options we use to fund the annual index credits on our equity index annuities based upon quoted market prices from related counterparties.
-We amortize the full cost of these options as a charge against net investment income over their one-year lives.
-Under SFAS No. 133, we are required also to record unrealized gains or losses on these options, even though any ultimate gain will be credited to the underlying policyholder, and no losses will be incurred above the cost of the options, which is recognized in full through amortization.
-For the year ended December 31, 2001, unrealized gains on derivatives of \$13,554,000 represent the change in fair value on call options used to fund the next-year income credit to the equity index annuities.

-Second, under SFAS No. 133, the annual crediting liabilities on the Company's equity index annuities are treated as a "series of embedded derivatives" over the life of the applicable contracts.
-We are required to estimate the fair value of these future liabilities by projecting the cost of the annual options we will purchase in the future to fund the index credits.
-Our estimates of the fair value of these future liabilities are based on assumptions related to underlying policy terms (including minimum guarantees), growth rates, forward rates and expected lives of the policies.
-Our equity index annuities are designed to permit us to manage the risks associated with these future costs by changing the participation rates, asset fees and/or caps.
-This enables us to establish a budget for future option costs, which is used to make our required estimates under SFAS No. 133.
-The change in estimated fair value of the series of embedded options (including the forward options) included in policyholder benefits in the Consolidated Statements of Income, was \$12,921,000 for the year ended December 31, 2001.
+- We must mark to market the purchased call options we use to fund the annual index credits on our equity index annuities based upon quoted market prices from related counterparties.
+We record the change in fair value of these options as a component of our revenues.
+Included within the change in fair value of the options is an element reflecting the time value of the options, which initially is their purchase cost declining to zero at the end of their one-year lives.
+This element reflects our basic cost of money for the equity index annuity liabilities and thus the change in fair value of the options, reported as a component of revenue, will tend to reflect net losses each period.
+For the year ended December 31, 2001, the change in fair value of derivatives of \$(55,158,000) represents the change in fair value on call options used to fund the next-year income credit to the equity index annuities. - Under SFAS No. 133, the annual crediting liabilities on our equity index annuities are treated as a "series of embedded derivatives" over the life of the applicable contracts.
+We are required to estimate the fair value of these embedded derivatives.
+Our estimates of the fair value of these embedded derivatives are based on assumptions related to underlying policy terms (including annual cap rates, participation rates, asset fees and minimum guarantees), index values, notional amounts, strike prices and expected lives of the policies.
+The change in fair value of the embedded derivatives will not correspond to the change in fair value of the purchased options because the purchased options are one-year options while the options valued in the fair value of embedded derivatives cover the entire life of the contract which is typically 10 to 15 years.
+The change in estimated fair value of the series of embedded options included in policyholder benefits in the consolidated statements of income, was \$12,921,000 for the year ended December 31, 2001.

-Third, we are required to adjust the amortization of deferred policy acquisition costs to reflect the impact of the first and second items discussed above.
+• We adjust the amortization of deferred policy acquisition costs to reflect the impact of the two items discussed above.
 Amortization of deferred policy acquisition costs was decreased by \$846,000 for the year ended December 31, 2001as a result of the impact of SFAS No. 133.